 FAQ:

-The Google Ads Transparency Centre is a public, searchable database that anyone can use to find ads published by any advertiser across Google platforms.
+The Google Ads Transparency Center is a public, searchable database that anyone can use to find ads published by any advertiser across Google platforms.
 It was created in an attempt to improve transparency with the users.

 You can get the following information from the site: